nnra6864/SmoothSceneCamera/README.md

 # Smooth Scene Camera
-This asset brings what every major engine has to Unity: smooth scene camera zoom.
+This asset brings what every major engine has to Unity: **smooth scene camera zoom**.

 # Usage